-These notes are a checklist of points for background reference.
-They are intended to indicate some of the range of the subject, and especially of the many methods now known.
-Please do not be put off by the length of the lists.
+These notes may help in that reflection, and also later provide a practical framework and checklist.
+The headings indicate some of the range of the subject, and especially some of the many methods now known.
+Flease do not be put off by the length of the lists.
 They are a menu, not a syllabus!

-These notes provide pointers to the history, rationale and methods of rapid rural appraisal (RRA) and of its development increasingly known as participatory rural appraisal (PRA).
+These notes provide pointers to the history, rationale and methods of rapid rural appraisal (RRA) and of its development now often known as participatory rural appraisal (PRA).
 The earlier RRA was more "extractive": "we" went to rural areas and obtained data from "them", brought it away, and processed it, sometimes to see what we thought would be good for "them".
-Recently, this has become more participatory: "we" still go to rural areas, but the data are shared, and the analysis is much more by rural people themselves, and they own much more of the outcome.
+Recently, this has become more participatory: "we" still go to rural areas, but more and more it is rural people who teach us, and they who present and share the data, do the analysis, and own the outcome.

-Some of the methods, especially diagramming, were first developed and practised on any scale in Southeast Asia.
+Some of the methods, especially diagramming, were first developed and practised on any scale in Southeast Asia, as part of agroecosystems analysis, by Gordon Conway and others, and the University of Khon Kaen in Thailand has been a major source of innovation and inspiration.
 But RRA/PRA knows no boundaries.
-Interestingly, RRA/PRA technology is now being transferred from South to North, with these methods being used in Switzerland and Australia in agriculture and in the UK in health.
-Kenya was active in developing early PRA, but now South Asia (notably India and Nepal) seems to be in the lead, with methods evolving rapidly, and being continuously invented and developed.
-I am amazed at how much I have had to revise these notes as a result of the experience of the past two months.
+Interestingly, RRA/FRA technology is now being transferred from South to North, with these methods being used in Switzerland and Australia in agriculture and in the UK in health.
+Kenya was active in developing early PRA, but now South Asia (notably India and Nepal) seems to be in the lead, with methods evolving rapidly, and being continuously invented and developed, especially in the NGO sector in India.
+It is probably fair to say that India is just now the main leader in PRA in the world.
+I am amazed at how much I have had to revise these notes as a result of the experience of recent months, notably trying to keep up with the innovations of MYRADA in Karnataka, of the Aga Khan Rural Support Programme in Gujarat, of NGOs in and around Ranchi, and of various agencies in Nepal, and of the villagers with whom they have been working.
 People (villagers and outsiders), once unfrozen, enjoy improvising and inventing methods and variants on methods.
+With luck, by the end of this had week, we will have learnt yet more - from participants, from resource persons, and from our field experience.